This is a series of posts that detail how to create a Knowledge Management System or KMS.

 After capturing data, we should be able to process it into a workable form.
 Usually, I do this at the end of the day or a set time each time.
 Whatever I capture, I put it into different buckets.

-It can be an action item with a date, and it goes into my calendar.
-It can be something that is an action item but does not have a date, then it goes to my projects page.
-If it is not an action item, then it goes to a list.
+It can be an action/to-do item with a date that goes straight into my calendar.
+It can be a to-do item but does not have a date, so it goes to my projects page.
+If it is not a to-do item, it goes to a list.
 If it is something that you are tracking, then put it in your tracker or spreadsheet.

 This workspace allows you to sort your thoughts and work on accomplishing an output for these data.

-An output can mean a lot of things, such as it can be a journal entry, or it can be the completion of a project, a report, or even a blog post.
+An output can mean a lot of things — it can be a journal entry or the completion of a project, a report, or even a blog post.
 This depends on what is relevant to you.

-I would recommend that you keep your workspace as simple as possible, as over-optimizing is a waste of energy.
-The function should always supercede form.
-I have seen people trying to make Notion templates as “perfect” as possible but lose track of what they should be working towards.
+I recommend keeping your workspace as simple as possible, as over-optimizing is a waste of energy.
+Function over form.
+I have seen people trying to make templates as “perfect” as possible visually but lose track of what they should be working towards.

 We should also limit trackers to what is important for us to track.
-If you are tracking your everyday expenses because you review them every end of the month, that is well and good.
-But you shouldn’t make a tracker for everything you are doing or consuming.
-You likely won’t be able to update it as regularly because it becomes a chore after a while.
-Lists more often than not do the job better.
+If you are tracking your everyday expenses because you review them at the end of the month, that is good.
+But you shouldn’t make a tracker for everything.
+You likely won’t be able to update it as regularly.
+It becomes a chore after a while.
+Lists, more often than not, do the job better.

-Choose a tool that allows you to search all of these for easy recall.
+Choose a tool that allows you to search all these for easy recall.

 Reference